 Brantley’s offense was still above-average in 2017, but a decline in various areas kept him from being the elite run producer that he was in 2014 and 2015.

 Brantley struck out a lot more, walked a little less, and hit for much less power in 2017 than he did when he was a bonafide All-Star.
 Further, Brantley’s defense, like always, received mixed reviews.
-His UZR score was in the negatives, putting up a -5.2 UZR/150 in LF last season, but DRS pegged him at +2 runs, and Baseball Savant’s recent Outs Above Average metric had Brantley at two outs above average.
+His UZR score was in the negatives, putting up a -5.2 UZR/150 in LF last season.
+However, DRS pegged him at +2 runs, and Baseball Savant’s recent Outs Above Average metric had Brantley at +2 outs above average.
 We do know Brantley’s athleticism leaves something to be desired, as his 26.6 ft/second sprint speed ranked 48 out of 58 MLB left fielders in 2017.

 Brantley’s 1.6 WAR in 90 games put him at a pace of 2.6 WAR over 150 games.
 The problem?
 Brantley didn’t play 150 games, and when he did play, he was solid, but unspectacular.
 The fact of the matter is, Brantley was one of Cleveland’s worse investments in 2017.